felexkemboi/SmartTicketTriage/README.md

 - Run `npm run dev` to have localhost up
 - Run `npm run build` to build your frontend
 - Head over to localhost

+In some cases it is reffered to Note, some reffered to Body Added some columns not mentioned in the description